-- Identify the key groups, individuals and geographical areas that are the focus of the public outreach.
+- Identify the key groups, individuals, and geographical areas that are the focus of the public outreach.

 - Develop briefing materials on the P3 project and update these as the proposed P3 project moves forward.

 - Identify the media approaches to deliver the public outreach such as:

-- o Web site project information
+- o Website project information

 - o Media packages

-- o Public Workshops
+- o Public workshops

-- o Focus Group sessions
+- o Focus group sessions

-- Key official briefings
+- o Key official briefings

-- Board meetings
+- o Board meetings

 - Identify a schedule for delivery of the public outreach for the major stages.
 The public outreach plan for the P3 project will start with the P3 Project Development Stage and be expanded for additional stages should the P3 project move forward beyond the P3 Project Development Stage.

-- o P3 Project Development
+- o P3 project development

 - o Procurement

-- o Negotiation/Financial Close
+- o Negotiation/financial close

 - o Implementation

-- Operations
+- o Operations

 - Recordkeeping for the public outreach effort that includes:

 - o Identification of attendees/participants for public outreach

 - o Summary of key input and questions received in public outreach

-- o Follow up in response to input and questions received
+- Follow up in response to input and questions received

 - o Input on materials used in the public outreach

-- Periodic evaluation and update will be accomplished based on feedback from public outreach sessions and the P3 Project Team will utilize the evaluation to update the public outreach plan to continually improve the public outreach effort for the P3 project.
+- Periodic evaluation and update will be accomplished based on feedback from public outreach sessions.
+The P3 Project Team will utilize the evaluation to update the public outreach plan to continually improve the public outreach effort for the P3 project.